mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 1. Setup the source environment.
    1. Setup a <a name="single">Single Network</a> with DHCP service with IPs in 192.168.x.x
    1. Provision 2 servers with at least 96 GB RAM.
-   1. Deploy and configure these 2 ESXi Server with Management on the Single Network
+   1. Deploy and configure these 2 ESXi (6.5U2+ or 6.7) with Management on the Single Network
-   1. Deploy vCenter Server and configure it over the Single Network
+   1. Deploy vCenter Server (6.5 or 6.7) and configure it over the Single Network.
    1. Add the ESXi to the vCenter.
-   1. Provision Shared datastore with atleast 1 TB storage.
+   1. Provision <a name="shared-ds">Shared datastore</a> with atleast 1 TB storage.
    1. Configure the two ESXi into a cluster
    1. Add the shared storage to the 2 ESXi within the cluster.